MartinStokroos/adaptiveFreqOsc/README.md

 ![Fig. 1. ](figures/fig_1.jpg  "Oscillator output as function of time")

 In Fig. 1 the input stimulus appears at t=0.3s.
 The output slowly converges towards 10.1Hz.
-At t=2.7s the input is turned off again. output I is the in-phase output and output Q the quadrature output.
+At t=2.7s the input is turned off again.
+Output I is the in-phase output and output Q the quadrature output.
 Fig. 2 shows the output frequency as function of time.

 ![ Fig. 2.](figures/fig_2.jpg  "Output frequency as function of time")